-The online exhibition Prajakta Potnis: The Slow Burn will be on view February 16 – May 7, 2021, presented by the New Media Artspace at Baruch College and generously sponsored by the Wasserman Jewish Studies Center.
+The online exhibition Prajakta Potnis: The Slow Burn was on view February 16 – May 7, 2021, presented by the New Media Artspace at Baruch College and generously sponsored by the Wasserman Jewish Studies Center.
+The exhibition has been archived online.
+Click here to view it.

 “In an attempt to negotiate the social, the political, or the private, the domestic space takes on the role of a protagonist.”